magicmarc/marks-reverie/src/content/posts/ACT_IV_Amber_the_Big_Sister.md

 *(The sisters bristle, but Amber points the spatula like a gavel, slipping into the role.)*

 **AMBER** *(to Meg)*:
 Meg, you moan about not being pretty enough.
 Do you think beauty is your only ticket in life?
-You want a home?
-Build it with your own hands, not rouge and ribbons.

 **MEG** *(blushing, defensive but earnest)*:
 Yes, I wish to look prettier, because I wish to bring gentleness where life is harsh.